Pampanga: 1980 Assassination of Congressman Lingad

+During the People Power revolution

+The Bamban barricade

+Central Luzon played an important role during the People Power revolution because of its proximity to the Capital and its hosting of various Philippine and US Armed Force Bases.
+In a notable incident in Pampanga, 20,000 people blocked the Bamban Bridge on Feb.
+25 to prevent loyalist forces from the Army's 5th Infantry Division in Tarlac from getting through to Manila, in an event which came to be known as "the Bamban barricade."

+The flight of the Marcoses

+Clark Air Base also played a key part in the ousting of the Marcoses, since they were flown to Clark after fleeing Malacañang and it was there that they boarded the U.S. provided plane that flew them into exile in Hawaii.

 Mount Pinatubo eruption and closure of Clark Air Base

 Major events that took place in Pampanga after the People Power revolution include the Mount Pinatubo eruption and the end of the Philippines' Bases Treaty with the United States, which resulted in the closure of Clark Air Base and the later creation of the Clark Freeport and Special Economic Zone.

 The June 15, 1991, eruption of Mount Pinatubo displaced a large number of people with the submersion of whole towns and villages by massive lahar floods.
 This led to a large-scale advancement in disaster preparation in government.
 It also hastened the closure of Clark Air Base, which would close as a result of the November 1991 decision of the Philippine senate not to renew the Philippines' Bases treaty with the United States.

 Creation of the Clark Freeport and Special Economic Zone

 1992 saw the signing of the Bases Conversion and Development Act (Republic Act 7227 ser.
 1992), which authorized the President to issue a decree converting the military reservation in the Clark area covering Angeles City, Mabalacat, and Porac, Pampanga and Capas, Tarlac into a special economic zone.
 The legislation also created the Bases Conversion and Development Authority (BCDA) to facilitate the conversion process.
 President Fidel Ramos issued Proclamation No. 163 on April 3, 1993, creating the Clark Special Economic Zone (CSEZ) and transferring the administration of the area to the BCDA.
 The proclamation included the Clark Air Base and portions of the Clark reverted baselands not reserved for military use to the CSEZ.
 On June 14, 1996, the CSEZ was expanded with the addition of the Sacobia area, which includes lands from Mabalacat, Pampanga and Bamban, Tarlac, through Ramos' Proclamation No. 805.

 The Clark Air Base area would later be declared a Freeport Zone and was separated from the special economic zone through Republic Act 9400 of 2007 Since then the Freeport Zone and the Clark Special Economic Zone were considered as separate areas but collectively they are referred to as the "Clark Freeport and Special Economic Zone".